-Module: OPM 601 Supply Chain Management
+Module: OPM 601 Supply Chain Strategy

-Supply Chain Management is concerned with all activities aimed at satisfying customer demand.
-As such, it is paramount to the creation of business value.
-Carefully designed and well run supply chains are an important source of competitive advantage.
-Particular complexities arise from the interplay between different supply chain members, including suppliers, manufacturers, and retailers, each having their own objectives.
-At the same time, supply chain members are dependent on each other to serve the customer.
-Supply chain management addresses the interplay between individual objectives and seeks to align them to optimize overall supply chain performance.
+Supply chains comprise organizations, resources, and processes aimed at satisfying customer demand.
+Their effectiveness is paramount to the creation of business value.
+Carefully designed and well-run supply chains are an important source of competitive advantage.
+Particular complexities arise from the interplay between different members of a supply chain, including suppliers, manufacturers, and retailers.
+While they all pursue their own objectives they are also dependent on each other and must coordinate their activities to serve the customer.
+This course addresses the dynamics resulting from the interaction between supply chain members and introduces concepts for achieving supply chain alignment.
+It presents common forms of supply chain collaboration and discusses their potential and challenges.
+After establishing the fundamentals, the course proceeds to discuss how recent trends are impacting supply chain management, including sustainability, e-fulfillment, digitalization, and resilience.
+The course takes an analytics-oriented approach and introduces quantitative models as a means for analyzing strategic issues in supply chain management.

-This course discusses the impact of supply chain management on firm performance.
-It provides tools and concepts for an effective supply chain design and operation.
-Particular attention is given to supply chain coordination.
-The course takes an analytics-oriented approach.
-It presents quantitative models to address the mentioned issues.
-The course also discusses the impact of recent trends on supply chain management, including e-fulfillment, digitalization, and sustainability.

 Students will understand the role of supply chain management and its impact on firm performance.
+They will be aware of strategic implications of supply chain design choices.
 They will recognize the potential of coordinated decision making along the supply chain and be aware of obstacles that complicate this coordination.
-The students will get to know mechanisms for aligning incentives of different supply chain members, e.g. by means of appropriate contracts.
+The students will get to know mechanisms for aligning incentives of different supply chain members.
 They will be acquainted with relevant business analytics techniques to assess and optimize supply chain performance.
 Students will also be aware of relevant recent trends and of their impact on supply chain management.